ha816/study/information-technology/build-tool/gradle.md

 ![Example task graphs](https://docs.gradle.org/current/userguide/img/task-dag-examples.png)

-This diagram shows two example task graphs, one abstract and the other concrete, with the dependencies between the tasks represented as arrows:
+위 두 그림은 task graphs의 예제이 one abstract and the other concrete, with the dependencies between the tasks represented as arrows:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMTQzMjI3MCwxOTIwNjgyMzA3XX0=
+eyJoaXN0b3J5IjpbNjAxMDkzMjgxLDE5MjA2ODIzMDddfQ==
 -->